My Travel Story

 Enjoying cycling around Kinderdijk in the Netherlands

-In April 2018, myself and my partner went to the Netherlands to visit his sibling and while there we traveled in a loop around Holland via train, visiting Utrecht, the Haag, Rotterdam, Harlem and Amsterdam.
-I got to see all the tulips at Keukenhof, ride a bike merrily around Kinderdijk and visit the Anne Frank House.
+In April 2018, we went to the Netherlands to visit Fiachra’s sibling who was living there at the time.
+While in the Netherlands we travelled in a loop around Holland via train, visiting Utrecht, the Haag, Rotterdam, Harlem and Amsterdam.
+During this trip, I got to see all the tulips at Keukenhof, ride a bike merrily around Kinderdijk and visit the Anne Frank House.

 I headed to Germany in May 2018 to visit some old friends that I met in Japan.
 I visited Berlin and Leipzig and had a great time in each!

-In August we took a trip to the Lake District and hiked the highest mountain in England – Scafell Pike!
+In August, me and a bunch of friends took a trip to the Lake District and hiked the highest mountain in England for my birthday – Scafell Pike!

 That summer I also visited a few festivals around the U.K. and spent time with some friends living in London.